San Francisco 1850 Gold Rush

 The inception of the San Francisco sourdough starter coincides with the California Gold Rush (1848-1855), a transformative period that attracted a diverse influx of settlers seeking fortune in gold.
 Among these migrants were European bakers who brought with them their traditional methods of bread-making, including the use of natural leavening agents like sourdough starters.
 The unique climatic conditions of San Francisco, characterized by a temperate climate and coastal fog, provided an ideal environment for the cultivation of wild yeast and bacteria, crucial for the fermentation process.

 The Parisian bakery, established during this tumultuous time, became renowned for its sourdough breads, which quickly gained popularity among miners and locals alike.
-The rich, tangy flavor and chewy texture of the bread, arising from the natural fermentation process, distinguished it from the commercially produced bread of the era, fostering a burgeoning culinary identity for San Francisco.
+The bread's rich, tangy flavor and chewy texture, arising from the natural fermentation process, distinguished it from the commercially produced bread of the era, fostering a burgeoning culinary identity for San Francisco.

 The 1906 Earthquake: